 We had more luck when we arrived next at the Lou Lim Loc Garden, which still was open.
 It was a pleasant surprise and looked fantastic and peaceful in the evening.
 I sat a while at the pond just to relax a bit (and rest my feet!).
 We also were surprised by a big orchid exhibition there, with so many beautiful blossoms.
 We actually stayed there, until they closed.
 Should you ever go there, you can also visit the Macao Tea Culture House in the garden.

 From the garden, we walked pretty much straight to the southwest, in the hope of getting to casinos, which eventually worked out.
 On the way, we came past the Tap Seac Square with the beautiful buildings of the Archives of Macao, the Cultural Institute and the Macao Central Library.

 Eventually, we came to the Grand Lisboa Casino, which is really grand.
 We were not planning on losing money there but admired the sheer vastness and the architecture from the outside.

 There was still time, so we decided, to walk back to the ferry terminal and follow (more or less) the “A Legacy of Arts and Culture”-walk to get there.
 The museums on the way, like the Macao Science Center and the Macao Museum of Art were, of course, closed already.
 But the Kun Iam Ecumenical Centre was pretty impressive from the outside too, as it is a big statue.

-I really liked Macau and its diversity of modern and old.
-Actually, you can spend easily another sightseeing day there.
+I liked Macau and its diversity of modern and old.
+We unfortunately could not spend another day there due to time constraints.
 We didn’t even get to visit Macau’s Coloane Island, which is home to attractions like the A-Ma Cultural Village.
 One could easily spend there yet another sightseeing day.